jotnguyen/Lafferty.co-v2/content/blog/How to develop healthy remote working habits.md

 [Start meal prepping.](https://www.budgetbytes.com/meal-prep-101-a-beginners-guide/) Hell, go crazy and get a Costco membership.
 Costco is always busy though, there's nothing amazing or peaceful about going to Costco ever.
 Sorry.

-I love trying to imitate my favorite restauraunts.
-One of my favorite new restauraunts is [Cava](https://cava.com/) but it's not located close to my house, so I make homemade Cava bowls for dinner.
+I love trying to imitate my favorite restaurants.
+One of my favorite new restaurants is [Cava](https://cava.com/) but it's not located close to my house, so I make homemade Cava bowls for dinner.

 Do you like Indian food?
 This [tikka masala recipe](https://www.allrecipes.com/recipe/228293/curry-stand-chicken-tikka-masala-sauce/) is divine.